October 15-18, 2024

-After a four-year pandemic-induced hiatus, the McGill International Palliative Care Congress will be held at the Palais des Congrès de Montréal, from October 18 to 21, 2022.
+After a successful return in 2022, the McGill International Palliative Care Congress will be held at the Palais des Congrès de Montréal, from October 15-18, 2024.

 This major gathering of healthcare professionals and palliative care specialists from around the world has been hosted in Montréal every second year since 1976.
 Since the inaugural meeting attended by Cicely Saunders, Elizabeth Kübler-Ross and Balfour Mount, we are extremely proud of this tradition that has contributed to enhancing care for those confronted with terminal illness, and to the growth of this clinical field.

 Don't miss out on this unique opportunity to meet, share experiences and exchange ideas with colleagues from across the country and around the world, representing all disciplines – nurses, physicians, social workers, pharmacists, psychologists, physical and occupational therapists, music therapists, chaplains/spiritual care counselors, administrators, volunteers...

 The McGill International Congress offers a unique conference experience: galvanizing plenary speakers; in-depth experiential workshops; seminars covering all aspects of end-of-life care, from the most current scientific developments in pain and symptom control to the large existential questions.
 All sessions are structured to allow ample time for dialogue, questions and thoughtful interaction.